arjunmenon/markdowneditor/README.md

 ```

+#### Goals
+- Add image upload, table, font-selection, indentation, undo-redo controls
+- Improve onChange text area behaviour.
+Currently if you select a control, the `outEle div` does not reflect the change on the fly.
+Have to focus out to view it.
+- Bind Rich-text controls to ContentEditable
+- Transform to a WYSIWYG-style editor

 #### Notice

 Since this is still a work in progress, lot of cool stuff is being worked upon.
 You can also work on this immediately.
 Just give a pull request.
 I would review and include your changes.